xuhdev/editorconfig-cf/README.md

-Where `executable` is the `executable` of the beautifier to be passed in, `input_file_path` is the file needs to be formatted, `output_file_path` is where the formatted file should be written into, `editorconfig_properties` is the output of EditorConfig library passed in (see [EditorConfig Python Core Document]() for what this variable is).
+Where `executable` is the `executable` of the beautifier to be passed in, `input_file_path` is the file needs to be formatted, `output_file_path` is where the formatted file should be written into, `editorconfig_properties` is the output of EditorConfig library passed in (see [EditorConfig Python Core Document][] for what this variable is), `c_or_f` shows whether this is checking ('c') or formatting ('f').
 You need to fill this function so that the framework can call this function to handle the specific type of file with the specific beautifier.
 You will tell the location of this function later.

 #### Add Meta Information of Beautifier

-Edit `editorconfig_fix.py`, check the function `get_language_info` and `get_beautifier_info`.
+Edit `editorconfig_cf.py`, check the function `get_language_info` and `get_beautifier_info`.
 Check the existing beautifier and insert meta info of the beautifier you are going to add.

 #### Add Tests in the `tests` Directory